ryanweston/rudimentary.dev/content/article/canonical-urls.md

 In this regard, redirects and canonical tags serve similar purposes in regards to canonicalisation, with both helping the search engine to decide on a primary URL.

-However canonical tags are used as suggestions to search engines, and redirects are enforce the redirection of the old URL that is not required, to the new one.
+It's important to remember that canonical tags are used as **suggestions to search engines**, and redirects (specifically 301 redirects) **enforce the redirection** of the old URL that is not required, to the new one.

 - Canonical tags are for pages you need.
 Such as URLs with pagination or tracking parameters where you simply just need to to tell search engines which is the official version.